Finding Successful Products to Sell Online, with Ecomhunt Founder

 There probably aren’t many people in the world who have devoted more thought to dropshipping than Mordechai Arba.
 In addition to running founding Ecomhunt.com, he is a serial store launcher, and he’s the first to admit that they’re not all home runs.
 Mordechai explains what makes his successful stores successful, and what makes his less successful stores, well, less successful.

 Start Yours is available wherever you listen to podcasts.

 If you want to reach out, shoot us a note at email@example.com

-David: Your first big dropshipping store was selling photography gear and this was back in 2017, and the store really blew up and it generated more than one million in sales, and this is kind of the dream for lots of people, to find a product or to find a niche and then just scale and scale and scale.
-What was it like for you to go from a few years prior, never having even heard of dropshipping to then having this store that all of sudden was up over seven figures?
+David: Your first big dropshipping store was selling photography gear and this was back in 2017, and the store really blew up and it generated more than one million in sales, and this is kind of the dream for lots of people, to find products to sell or to find a niche and then just scale and scale and scale.
+What was it like for you to go from a few years prior, never having even heard of dropshipping to then having this store that, all of a sudden, was up over seven figures?

-Mordechai: Well, what most people wanna know, what they wanna know is that I’m now driving a huge car, expensive, bought an amazing house, but in reality it’s all BS.
+Mordechai: Well, what most people wanna know is that I’m now driving a huge car, expensive, bought an amazing house, but in reality it’s all BS.
 The reality is that when you run this volume, when you have this huge store, it’s really hard.

 David: So you didn’t take a helicopter here today?